voxpupuli/hiera-eyaml/README.md

  - includes a command line tool for encrypting, decrypting, editing and rotating keys (makes it almost as easy as using clear text files)
  - uses basic asymmetric encryption (PKCS#7) by default (doesn't require any native libraries that need to be compiled but allows only the pupper master to decrypt hiera values)
- - has a pluggable encryption framework so that GPG encryption can be used if you have the need for multiple keys and easier key rotation
+ - has a pluggable encryption framework (e.g. GPG encryption ([hiera-eyaml-gpg](https://github.com/sihil/hiera-eyaml-gpg)) can be used if you have the need for multiple keys and easier key rotation)

 The Hiera eyaml backend uses yaml formatted files with the .eyaml extension.
 The encrypted strings are prefixed with the encryption method, wrapped with ENC[] and placed in an eyaml file.
 You can mix your plain values in as well or separate them into different files.